axakon/hackathon-docker-compose/README.md

 9. Where you able to login using the same user you created before shutting down the containers?
 Wierd right, we created a user, but it doesn't seem to be there anymore.
 Let's investigate what happened!
 In the terminal, run `docker logs app` to see the current log output of the Next app.
 It would apear that the table `User` is gone!
 Why is that?

-10. Lets fix the issue with the vanishing tables to mounting a volume where the database can be persisted.
+10. Lets fix the issue with the vanishing tables by mounting a volume where the database can be persisted.
 Do this by opening the `docker-compose.yml` file in your text editor and add the following to the `database:` section, underneath `ports:`:
 ```yaml
 volumes:
   - db-volume:/var/lib/postgresql/data